3 Preparation for antiretroviral treatment

 Yes, if uncontrolled.
 So would untreated active depression or drug abuse.
 These problems would need to be successfully managed before treatment could start.
 Discovering this problem stresses the importance of a home visit.
 The decision about when to start ART would need to be individualised on a case-by-case basis.

 5. What other support can a lay counsellor provide?

 They help with counselling and education.
 Lay counsellors keep close contact between patients and the clinic.
 They help promote a healthy lifestyle with a positive outlook.

 Case study 4

 A patient attends the screening visit.
 After she is seen by the doctor, blood samples are taken.
-She is assessed for treatment readiness and told to return to the clinic for treatment readiness classes.
+She is assessed for treatment readiness and told to return within 7 days.

 1. What blood tests are done at the screening visit?

 A CD4 count is done if this has not already been checked.
 Additional blood tests are done depending on the drugs to be used:

 - A Hb (haemoglobin) test or full blood count for AZT

 - Cholesterol and triglyceride for lopinavir/ritonavir.